Azure/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

 1. Setup your Edison board and connect it to your wireless network.

   To set up your Edison board, you need to connect it to a host computer.
-Intel has a set of getting started guides that include guides for the following operating systems:
+Intel has a set of getting started guides for the following operating systems:

  -   [Get Started with the Intel Edison Development Board on Windows 64-bit.](https://software.intel.com/get-started-edison-windows)
  -   [Get Started with the Intel Edison Development Board on Windows 32-bit.](https://software.intel.com/get-started-edison-windows-32)